alanespinet/TodoProj/README.md

 ## Overview
 This project handles a list of Todos (actions, tasks, etc) in a way the user can **add**, **complete** and **remove** elements from the list.

+## Setup
+In order to copy this project, please clone it with *git clone* or download it from GitHub.

+* To run the project, use: *yarn start* or *npm start*

 ## Initialization
 This project does **NOT** use *create-react-app*.
 A custom **Webpack** configuration has been done.